Resources

 Volatile Organic Compounds

 Volatile Organic Compounds (VOCs) are organic chemical compounds with low boiling points at room temperature.
 Some VOCs occur naturally, while others are man-made (i.e., fossils fuels).
+Considered to be one of the most common indoor contaminants, VOCs are up to 10X more likely to occur indoors compared to in outdoor air.

 The adverse effects of VOCs can include central nervous system damage, difficulty breathing, irritated eyes, and much more.